Travel doesn’t have to be expensive!

 One of the most expensive things in Cambodia is a 3 day pass to Angkor Wat, which currently costs $62.

 Angkor Wat is a massive Buddhist Temple Complex.
-It’s also one of the best places to catch the sunrise in Cambodia.
+It’s also one of the best places to catch the sunrise in Cambodia, and you can actually go on a sunrise guided tour here!

-The Cardamom Mountains are the largest rainforest in Southeast Asia.
-There are several treks you can do through the jungle here- but they aren’t for the faint of heart!
+The Cardamom Mountains is a mountain range that's home to the largest rainforest in Southeast Asia.
+There are several treks you can do through the jungle here - but they aren’t for the faint of heart!

-Cambodia has some incredibly beautiful beaches that are not overly touristed.
+Cambodia has some incredibly beautiful beaches that are not overly touristy.
 Some great beaches to visit in Cambodia include Sihanoukville and Koh Rong.

-On about $30/day, one person can afford a bed in a dorm, cook some and eat local meals, and do some fun activities like river tubing!
+On about $30/day, one person can afford a bed in a dorm, cook themselves and eat local meals, and do some fun activities like river tubing!

 A bed in a dorm runs for about $5-$10, meals will be around $3-$10/day, and you can rent a motorbike for under $15 a day.